 - Your earnings may be less than the SGA amount.

-- BUT, if you can do part-time construction, doesn’t that mean you may be able to do full time (SGA) work at an easier job, for example as an information clerk.
+- BUT, if you can do part-time construction, does that mean you may be able to do full time (SGA) work at an easier job, for example as an information clerk?

 Are you structuring your work to be less than the SGA amount?

-If you are keeping your hours below a certain amount, not for a medical reason, but just to earn less than the SGA amount, you are committing fraud.
+If you are keeping your hours below a certain amount just to earn less than the SGA amount, that’s structuring your earnings, and you are probably committing fraud.

 Your benefits will probably be stopped, and you are looking at an overpayment and will probably have to repay Social Security.
-But things, can get much worse: Social Security may also refer your case to the Attorney Generals office for federal prosecution.
+However, things can get much worse: Social Security may also refer your case to the Attorney Generals office for federal prosecution.